Having a trusted, verifiable identity will be essential for the new Data Economy.

 Bridging the digital identity divide can bolster human dignity and expand opportunity

-According to the World Bank, more than 1 billion people have no legal identity, with about half residing in sub-Saharan Africa.
-Nearly 40% of the total population in low-income countries has no legal identity (compared with less than 10% in middle-income countries), while one in two women in low-income countries have this problem.
+According to the World Bank, more than 1 billion people have no legal identity.
+And About Half of them are residing in sub-Saharan Africa.
+In low-income countries, nearly 40% of the total population lacks legal identity, contrast to less than 10% in middle-income nations.
+Furthermore, this issue affects one in two women in low-income countries.
 There are several ongoing efforts to help integrate excluded populations through digital means.
-The World Bank’s ID4D initiative, for example, provides countries with technical assistance and expertise to help them implement inclusive digital identity systems.
+For instance, the World Bank’s ID4D initiative offers technical support and expertise to countries.
+It also aids in the establishment of inclusive digital identity systems.
+This assistance helps nations implement comprehensive digital identification systems.
 Meanwhile the UN Refugee Agency and the World Food Programme are using iris scans to register refugees and displaced people, and help provide humanitarian aid.

 Conclusion